 Then I found that I would need new rear spring retainers as at least one of the originals was damaged.
 Closer inspection found that the panhard or trac bar had also been “modified” by heat to compliment their “custom” lowered springs.
 I’ll include a new adjustable trac bar while there.

 The previous owner had also converted this to a 5 lug setup front and rear.
 While the did a correct job on front by using a later model (73-87) C10 spindles, hubs, rotors etc, They did the rear incorrectly by using the incorrect axle shafts.
 They swapped in 31.5″ shafts (88-91 truck) making the axle 3/4″ too long.
 It worked, but caused the drum to sit away from the brakes so that only 2/3 of the shoes were touching the drum.
 Not ideal.
 I was going to have to change them out at some point soon anyway.
 Since I was working on the rear suspension I thought I’d do some shopping for the axle.
-I found it on Ebay for about 75% of Summit price in an open box deal.
+I found a Yukon G6569RACK kit on Ebay for about 75% of Summit price in an open box deal.
 Axle shafts, lugs, bearings, seals, drums in one kit.

 This also means new rear brake shoes.
 I was already planning new ceramic pads in front to cut down on the nasty brake dust, so new brakes all around.
 See previous post for more about the Brake System Overhaul.